-Students at EYFS will receive a half hour break at lunchtime and two breaks, 15 minutes in the morning and 10 minutes in the afternoon.
-They will have continuous access to outside provision and healthy snacks during the school day.
-Students in phase 1 will receive a 40 minute lunch and 15 minutes break provision, ending the school day at 2.55pm.
+Children in EYFS will receive an hour break at lunchtime.
+During the rest of the school day, the children will have continuous access to outside provision and healthy snacks during the school day.
+Children in phase 1 will receive an hour lunch break and 15 minutes break in the morning.
+An afternoon break is at the teacher's discretion.
+The school day ends at 3:05pm.

 The proposed school day permits specialist teaching to take place during sessions 3 & 4 within learning phases 1&2.
 Primary phase class teachers will be responsible for the welfare of children in their class.
 The designated child protection officer will be responsible for the specific protection needs of students and the SENCo will be responsible for identified learning and behaviour needs.